ejs-sol/pdf365/documentation/FeaturesAndLimitations.md

 - text rotation
 - repeat fragment for defined pages
 - ligatures substitution
+- hyphenation for latin and cyrilic (for a comprehensive list of languages supported refer to the [hypherator library](https://github.com/ejossev/hypherator-java))

 Known limitations
 - Only initial support for complex scripts - not all font features are supported (especially GPOS, baseline and kerning)